copperdong/sinatoki/README.md

 To use synthi, grab the source code and run ```composer install``` to fetch all external php dependencies as well as creating an autoloader.

-Although voice models are generated automatically, you will have to provide an audio file and a transcript of what was said.
+Although voice models are generated automatically, you will have to provide an audio file (currently in mp3 format) and a transcript of what was said.
 The longer your audio, the better the quality of the resulting voice model.

 In order to create the model, run